ropensci/drake/README.md

 - `gsp`: A concrete example using real econometrics data.
 It explores the relationships between gross state product and other quantities, and it shows off `drake`'s ability to generate lots of reproducibly-tracked tasks with ease.
 - `packages`: A concrete example using data on R package downloads.
 It demonstrates how `drake` can refresh a project based on new incoming data without restarting everything from scratch.

-For context and history, you can listen to a full-length interview about `drake` in [episode 22 of the R Podcast](https://www.r-podcast.org/episode/022-diving-in-to-drake-with-will-landau/).
+For context and history, check out [this post on the rOpenSci blog](https://ropensci.org/blog/2018/02/06/drake/) and [episode 22 of the R Podcast](https://www.r-podcast.org/episode/022-diving-in-to-drake-with-will-landau/).

 # Help and troubleshooting